Parsa-Rajabi/CIS145/docs/lecture-notes.md

 ## A2
 - Learn Basic CSS by Building a Cafe Menu [91 Steps]
 - Learn CSS Colors by Building a Set of Colored Markers [94 Steps]
-- Learn Internal CSS by Building a Cat Painting [80 Steps]
+- Learn Intermediate CSS by Building a Cat Painting [80 Steps]

 <!--